 Assertion-Evidence Talks by Undergraduates

 Andrew Getsy, a sophomore in computer engineering from Pennsylvania State University, makes a case for the new electric vehicles from Tesla Motors.
-Closed captioning.
+What distinguishes this presentation is how methodical Andrew is in crafting his argument.
+This film had 3000 views in 2018.
+(Handout)

 Nicole Gallegor, a sophomore in mechanical engineering, discusses a new approach to bridge construction.

 Holly Cardillo, a junior in bioengineering from Penn State, discusses immunotherapy, which is a new approach to treat cancer.
-Holly gave this talk in September 2014--in August 2017, immunotherapy was announced as a breakthrough in treatment of childhood leukemia.
+Holly gave this talk in 2014--three years before immunotherapy was announced as a breakthrough in treatment of childhood leukemia.
+(Handout)